zena-a/zena-a/README.md

 ## Let's connect!
 - 📄 [LinkedIn](https://www.linkedin.com/in/zenaanthony/) --> Check out more of XP here!
 - 🕹 Discord (Zee#7894) --> I am always down to play a game!
+- ☕ [Buy me a coffee](https://www.buymeacoffee.com/zenaanthony)!
+I keep it simple with a plain vanilla iced coffee.